ringcentral-ruby/smsbot-ringcentral-lita/README.md

 ### Quickstart

-After starting the service text the following to work with [`lita-inspirebot`][repo-lita-inspirebot-link]
+After starting the service, text the following [`lita-inspirebot`][repo-lita-inspirebot-link] interactions to your configured SMS number:

 1. `quote authors`
 2. `quote jobs`